Preparing for the Interview

 Know the school!

-Before your interview, investigate the medical school thoroughly by reviewing its MSAR profile, the program web site, and the information packet sent to you.
-Ask yourself: Why do I want to attend this medical school?
+Before your interview, investigate the dental school thoroughly by reviewing its profile in the ADEA Official Guide to Dental Schools, the program web site, and the information packet sent to you.
+Ask yourself: Why do I want to attend this dental school?
 What specific opportunities does this school offer me (e.g., community outreach, new facilities, research, innovative curriculum)?
 What could I contribute to this class?

 Try to talk with current students to get an accurate sense of what the school is like from a student perspective.
 You’ll want to impress your interviewer with not only your potential for success but also your interest in his or her specific institution.
 You can demonstrate these qualities not only through your answers to the interviewer’s questions but by the questions you ask as well.